 And many more revealed by Google searches

 Developing Your Career Strategy

-Being immersed in academia, many graduate students feel they do not have marketable skills for careers outside of it.
-The skills gained in your advanced degree(s) that your future employer will want are your transferrable skills.
-Examples are: project management, presentation skills and analytical skills.
+Being immersed in academia, many graduate students feel they do not have marketable skills for career options outside of school.
+The skills gained in your advanced degree(s) that your future employer will want are your transferrable skills (e.g. project management, presentation skills, and analytical skills).
 Technical skills are less portable from one environment to the next and include lab skills, data analysis and specialized software skills.
 Soft skills are also important and include aspects of how you approach problems and manage yourself, such as being a strong time manager or being a harmonizing influence in team settings, to name a few.
 This article gives some examples of how those with advanced degrees have transferred their skills to a non-academic setting